danielenapo/AI_unibo/Obsidian Uni/Image Processing & Computer Vision/Computer Vision/Deep learning/Deep Learning computer vision.md

 Traditional or classical Computer vision only relies on handwritten algorithms.

 # Neural networks
-Using Deep Learning and [[Neural Networks (MLP)]] has proven to be a major breakthrough in Computer Vision, for many kinds of tasks, thanks to [[Gradient descent]] which greatly improves the problems associated with the [[Image classification#Curse of dimensionality]].
+Using Deep Learning and [[Neural Network]] has proven to be a major breakthrough in Computer Vision, for many kinds of tasks, thanks to [[Gradient descent]] which greatly improves the problems associated with the [[Image classification#Curse of dimensionality]].

 Compared to the [[Bag of words]] (Shallow ML approach) for image classification for example, we can see that instead of having a fixed representation, the neural network can learn its own representation:
 ![[Pasted image 20230711151904.png]]